hariharan-jr/web-defacement-playbook/Incident_Playbook.md

 # SOC Paybookbook - Web Defacement Incident

 ## Incident Type:
-Website Defacement (Unauthorized modificatio of website content)
+Website Defacement (Unauthorized modification of website content)

 ## Objective
 **The primary goals of this playbook are to:**